supasebie/ModularMonolithInPrompts/README.md

 ```
 # Prompts
 Why is there a redundancy of Prompts and UserPrompts?
 Good question!
 The answer is that the redundancy will leverage incoming features to support my anticipated CCU of over a quadrillion users.
 On a more serious note, the landing page will be a `List<Prompt>` ranked by business logic, and prompts are separated by category.

 Any Prompt where a user has content, will invoke sufficiently more interaction for that user than other prompts, regardless of how those Prompts rank.
 To minimize round trips to the database, the user will carry a copy of their prompts as UserPrompts to make up for our compromised indexing strategy.
 Additionally, the Prompts main page content will be paginated and cached with a key of datetime which will will only allow updates on at a time gated interval.
 The user can always view more content by consuming more content, e.g navigating further down the list.

-# RabbitMQ/Mass Transit
+# EventBus - RabbitMQ/Mass Transit
-I want to clarify that our event bus is contrived and primarily used for example purposes.
-Given the architecture, the implementation is unnecessary because our modules can communicate across the .Contract applications.
-However, this functionality is necessary if we choose to distribute our system into Microservices.
-Email sending, as it's own Microservice/application makes the most sense as we scale out.
-It's worth noting that the addition of an event bus brings us substantial overhead, gen 2 garbage collection is something we want to avoid.
+I want to clarify that our event bus, in the current context, is a contrived example.
+Given our architecture and current size and complexity, the implementation is unnecessary because our modules communicate across the x.Contract application layer via MediatR and registered assemblies using CQRS.
+We only want to  run the expense of multiple applications and provisioning the additional hardware if this were a real product with high user ingress.
+This implementation shows how we would navigate refactoring features, or transition to full microservice architecture.
+To achieve this, we want to continue with our current implementation leveraging the Event Bus.
+The EventBus module, contains our configurations for RabbitMQ, MassTransit, and project solutions that negotiate communication between modules
+With that said, RabbitMQ is provisioned as part of our docker resoruces and is serving an EventBus using MassTransit Saga.

-# The Front End
+# The Front End - Pending Implementation
 Angular is on it's way to drop RXJS and ZoneJS .
 This will be the largest change the Angular ecosystem has seen in a long time.
 The most optimal route to get to Zoneless Angular, is by adopting Signals.
 Code style and boilerplate sees a massive change when we take on this adaptation, considering how prolific RXJS has been in throughout the lifetime of Angular.
 Taking advantage of Angular signals makes our code easier to implement, read, and debug while substantially reducing the size of our bundle.
 I strongly believe that staying congruent with Angular is in our best interest as .Net developers.

 # Building And Running The App
 The Web project is our startup application, it's a standard .Net Web API generated by the DotNet tool CLI.
 We also added a sln file via the CLI.
 All other applications are a class libs, pay close attention to the dependancies.
 I've compiled a list of strings in appsettings.json;
 1. In the termal at the root of our app run docker compose up.
 This will build all the required back end services in docker.